Infineon/azure-optiga-trust-m/README.md

 	<img src="docs/images/Esp32_connection_with_Shield2Go.jpg" >
   </details>

 This Application Note uses Espressif ESP32, but it also shows how to port onto another host platform.
-YOu can find more information [below](#porting-guide-to-enable-optiga-trust-m-on-your-mbedtls-package)
+You can find more information [below](#porting-guide-to-enable-optiga-trust-m-on-your-mbedtls-package)

 ## Getting Started